Library homepage

 Implicit arguments, on the other hand, work by weaving together facts and narratives, logic and emotion, personal experiences and statistics.
 Unlike explicit arguments, implicit ones do not have a one-sentence thesis statement.
 Instead, authors of implicit arguments use evidence of many different kinds in effective and creative ways to build ...

-12. Explicit Versus Implicit Thesis Statements
+15. Locating Explicit and Implicit Thesis Statements

 Implicit arguments, on the other hand, work by weaving together facts and narratives, logic and emotion, personal experiences and statistics.
 Unlike explicit arguments, implicit ones do not have a one-sentence thesis statement.
 Instead, authors of implicit arguments use evidence of many different kinds in effective and creative ways to build ...